claireroche/claireroche.github.io/cv.md

 # Work Experience

-* Internship at CEA feb.
-2021 - aug.
-2021 : **Consideration of wall deformations in the simulation of aerodynamic flows** (Fortran 90, Paraview, Visit).
+* Feb.
+2021 - Aug.
+2021 : Internship at CEA
+  * **Consideration of wall deformations in the simulation of aerodynamic flows**.
 Implementation of methods for refinement, regularization and adaptation of structured meshes.
 Application to simulations of hypersonic flows using a stationary/unsteady 3D Navier-Stokes CFD code.
+  * Fortran 90, Paraview, Visit

 # Skills